 When Martino found an inn which served excellent wine he would write “Est!” above the door to indicate such a place.
 Roughly translated “Est!” means “Here it is!”

 Martino reached Montefiascone and began his search.
 Soon enough he found one inn which served a superb wine and was so impressed with the quality of the wine that he wrote “Est!
 Est!
 Est!” above the doorway.
 Johannes arrived the following day, found the inn and fully agreed with Martino’s estimation of the wine.

 Legend states that Johannes Defuk did not continue to Rome, but remained at Montefiascone enjoying the wine for the rest of his life.
 He died in Montefiascone and the town now celebrates his sojourn there every September by pouring a ceremonial barrel of “Est!
 Est!
 Est!” over his grave in his honour.
 I bought a bottle of Est! and put it in my daypack.

 We continued down Via Cavour, left the walled town and followed the road down to St. Flavian’s Church, an austere, grey-stoned basilica.
 But what an interesting interior.

 We quietly entered through the side door and stood at the back of the church while mass was in progress.
 Italians loved singing and did the hymns great credit.
 After mass had finished we visited the chapel dedicated to Abbot Defuk and saw his headstone.
 Did they really empty a barrel of wine over his headstone every year?

 We left St. Flavian’s church and walked to the bus stop just outside the city gates.
 Yes, being foot travelers, we had decided to take public transport to Viterbo to maximize our time there.

-Foot travelers can do this, as they can set their own pace, and thus get to see and visit the places they want to.What about you?
-What are your thoughts on this subject?
+Foot travelers can do this, as they can set their own pace, and thus get to see and visit the places they want to.Anyone else have feelings about this?